onlinehub0808/-smart-contract-best-practices/README.md

 uint denominator = 2;
 ```

+### Remember that Ether can be forcibly sent to an account

+Beware of coding an invariant that strictly checks the balance of a contract.

+An attacker can forcibly send wei to any account and this cannot be prevented (not even with a fallback function that does a `throw`).

+The attacker can do this by creating a contract, funding it with 1 wei, and invoking
+`selfdestruct(victimAddress)`.
+No code is invoked in `victimAddress`, so it
+cannot be prevented.

 ### Remember that on-chain data is public

 Many applications require submitted data to be private up until some point in time in order to work.
 Games (eg. on-chain rock-paper-scissors) and auction mechanisms (eg. sealed-bid second-price auctions) are two major categories of examples.
 If you are building an application where privacy is an issue, take care to avoid requiring users to publish information too early.